 If your tech team is out of town, allocate travel expenses as part of your annual budget.
 I know it’s a digital age, but leaving your communications to email and video conferencing is not going to establish the connection that you’ll need to cultivate a true partnership.

-2. Problem-solve the pain together
+2. Problem-solve the Internal Communications Pain Together

 As we all know, IT department’s resources are constrained, and they can’t afford to take on things that don’t bring immediate value.

 So take a moment, and ask yourself: how early in the process can I involve my tech team?